 - Configure your web hosting and domain configurations – involves a learning curve in knowing how all these fit together.

 - Install & configure wordpress – another learning curve + you would need to learn how to optimize & secure your wordpress blog + doing frequent updates – not just how to blog with it.

 - Search for a good theme – chances are you might not get it right as there are so many sources of themes around.

 - search for solid plugins – there are tons out there, you will need to see if the plugin is of good quality.

 - Start writing content for your blog.

 - Continually update and maintain the blog engine, plugins (and probably also some server aspects).

-In the above, those 8 technological steps can be an energy eater for most B & SE.
-I bet you can picture yourself in that ship by now?!
+In the above, we have 8 steps that imply technological skills at various levels – these can be an energy eater for most B & SE.

 (New) Bloggers Deserve Quality technological Means As Well